 - Women U15

-Apart from allowing to compare and predict the performance of the players, the World Ranking is used for the next purposes:
+Apart from allowing you to compare and predict the performance of the players, the World Ranking is also used for the following purposes:

-- Invitation for restricted Top-like events, like in the ITTF World Cup.
+- Invitations for restricted top-level events, like the ITTF World Cup

-- Special fines, like when a Top-16 players cancels its entry for an ITTF World Tour event after the deadline was reached.
+- Special fines, like when a Top-16 player cancels his/her entry to an ITTF World Tour event after the deadline

 2017 World Ranking system